 - Organizations offering financial services need to comply with anti-money laundering (AML) and anti-terrorism (CFT) legislation leading them to follow a client identification procedure of Customer Due Diligence (CDD) or Know Your Customer (KYC).

 - eIDAS European regulation for the electronic identification and trusted services for electronic transactions

 Shift towards digital identification systems

 The importance of user acceptance and trust was revealed in a recent survey, where users expressed concerns with pairing social media credentials with something as important as your bank account.
 However, it looks like some social media players have taken this into consideration and are also looking at more secure digital IDs.
-For instance, Facebook recently acquired biometric ID verification startup Confirm.io that allows other companies to verify a user’s government-issued identification card.
+For instance, Facebook recently acquired a startup for ID verification that allows other companies to verify a user’s government-issued identification card.

 Other stakeholders such as smartphone manufacturers, MNOs, governments and financial institutions are also shifting towards digital identification systems to provide trust and convenience for citizens using their services.
 These cases are security-critical and require trusted digital ID.
 Therefore, established security companies are more likely be delivering these digital services, because they have already established trust with consumers.

 New technologies have emerged to support and shape government and private company digital transformation.
 Here are some notable examples of digital transformation initiatives, where trusted digital IDs are in the heart of the service: